ACHIEVING NET POSITIVE IMPACT USING THE SDGS

 And perhaps the most important: embed SDG outcomes as integrated performance metrics throughout a business model rather than through disparate CSR efforts or projects

 To consider these in context, let’s look at an example: the implementation of a project in Africa to deliver water filters to households that lack access to safe water.
 Such a project clearly contributes positively to the SDGs targets: providing access to water target (6.1), ending preventable deaths of newborns and children (3.2) and protecting local forests ecosystems now that people don’t need to cut trees to boil water before drinking.
 But wait… we prevent death of children by providing them with access to clean water, right?
 Aren’t forests ecosystems also instrumental in providing clean drinking water to communities—potentially reducing the reliance on water filters in the first place?

-A theory of change describes how we expect a change to happen, by defining an impact pathway from the inputs that are required to run an activity, the activity itself and its outputs as well as the outcomes.
+Theory of change A theory of change describes how we expect a change to happen, by defining an impact pathway from the inputs that are required to run an activity, the activity itself and its outputs as well as the outcomes.
 Revisiting the example of the water filters project, the activity of providing water filters delivers the output of clean and safe water, which potentially delivers the outcome of preventing children’s deaths.
 In this case, conserved forests should be considered an input into the activity of providing safe drinking water, as illustrated in the figure below.

 The link between access to clean water and prevention of children’s deaths is not clearly delineated, as there might be additional parameters that introduce sources of unsafe water used during a day, such as inadequate storage of the filtered water.

 Thinking of the outcomes we want and how we reach them is important to most effectively deliver the changes according to SDG targets.